The Royals drew around 800,000.

 The total population in Kansas City is about 470,000 with roughly 2 million living in the area.
 Initial attendance estimates were around 200,000.
 Royals fans quadrupled that amount.

 “When they said yesterday there would be a quarter of a million people I laughed.
 I thought there’s going to be so many more than that,” said Shane Rudman who booked a room at The Cashew so he, his family and friends had a close view.
-Rudman was lucky to get a room because every hotel downtown sold out.
+Rudman was lucky to get a room because every hotel sold out.

 Many fans camped out overnight in tents.